kubernetes/kubernetes/docs/api-conventions.md

   * When an operation is not successful (i.e. when the server would return a non 2xx HTTP status code).
   * When a HTTP ```DELETE``` call is successful.

 The status object is encoded as JSON and provided as the body of the response.
 The status object contains fields for humans and machine consumers of the API to get more detailed information for the cause of the failure.
 The information in the status object supplements, but does not override, the HTTP status code's meaning.
+When fields in the status object have the same meaning as generally defined HTTP headers and that header is returned with the response, the header should be considered as having higher priority.

 **Example:**
 ```JSON